Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 shortage of food in Japan.
 "C" Bn

-coys claimed more rice today for 3rd
+Coys claimed more rice today for 3rd

-time after drawing full ration
+time often drawing full ration.

-Contract bridge, Rosary for [[?]]
+Contract bridge.
+Rosary for Carley.

 JULY 7th Month-1942